DFKI-NLP/pegasus-bridle/README.md

 ## :boom: IMPORTANT :boom:
 This approach requires some manual housekeeping.
 Since the cache is persisted (by default to `/netscratch/$USER/.cache_slurm`), that needs to be cleaned up from time to time.
 It is also recommended to remove Conda environments when they are not needed anymore.

+## Overview

+To train models at the cluster, we first need to set up a respective python environment.
+Then, we can call a wrapper script that will start a Slurm job with a selected Enroot image and execute the command we passed to it within the job.
+In the following, this is described in detail.

 ## Setup the working environment